 I can just say to the team at Lampert never stop creating new technology you guys are amazing I don’t know what I would do without my Puk welder."

 ¿Está interesado en las aplicaciones de uso de nuestros equipos de soldadura de precisión? ¿O está buscando algún tipo de consejo sobre cómo trabajar con su PUK?
 En tal caso, regístrese fácilmente en nuestra página para recibir las novedades para talleres "Workshop News".
 Este no es un típico boletín de comunicaciones publicitarias.

 Nuestra única intención es proporcionar ayuda a nuestros clientes mediante sencillas propuestas o ejemplos para trabajar de forma adecuada con el PUK, para que pueda beneficiarse de esta tecnología del modo más eficiente posible.

 En estas ferias profesionales puede descubrir el dispositivo PUK

-en Leipzig, Alemania
+en Colonia, Alemania